Testing and Support Recovery of Correlation Structures for Matrix-Valued Observations with an Application to Stock Market Data: Introduction

 This is referred to as the {\bf two-sample hypothesis test} of the equality of the correlation matrices of the two groups with matrix-valued observations.

-Furthermore, it is also of interest to test whether the columns of the matrix-valued observations are independent.
+Furthermore, it is also of interest to test whether the columns of the matrix-valued observations are \yin{uncorrelated}.
 This is important because, if indeed there is no temporal correlation, then the vector-based approach can be implemented.
 This goal can be achieved by testing

 within group $g$.
-Similarly, independence of the industries within either group can also be tested via $H_{0,A,g}: \A^{(g)}$ is diagonal.
-These are referred to as the {\bf one-sample hypothesis test} of the independence of the columns, or rows, respectively, of the matrix-valued observations.
+Similarly, \yin{non-correlation} of the industries within either group can also be tested via $H_{0,A,g}: \A^{(g)}$ is diagonal.
+These are referred to as the {\bf one-sample hypothesis test} of the \yin{non-correlation} of the columns, or rows, respectively, of the matrix-valued observations.

 Moreover, when the null hypothesis of the one-sample hypothesis test is rejected, it is of further interest to identify which months or which industries have non-zero correlations; similarly, when the null hypothesis of the two-sample hypothesis test is rejected, it is important to further identify which industries have significantly different correlations among emerging countries versus developed countries.
 These are referred to as {\bf support recovery} problems.